oBusk/xCT/Config_Examples/readme.txt

   - Copy to the parent folder (../xCT/)
   - Rename to "config.lua"
   - Reload your UI (/reloadui) or start World of Warcraft
+  - Once you set up your config, feel free to DELETE "Config_Examples"

 CONFIG DISCRIPTIONS:

   - Please submit configs that you would think people would like :)